-Sonoma County welcomes you to America’s first wine country.
+Welcome to America’s first wine country, Sonoma County.
 The hills roll to the sky, looking like soft lion’s paws.
-Small roads wind through redwoods, leading you deeper in the mystery until you top a rise, and buttery light slants through all.
+Small roads wind through redwoods, leading you deeper into the mystery until you top a rise, and buttery light slants through all.
 With 66 varieties of wine grapes, Sonoma County is the largest wine producer in Northern California, stretching from the wild Pacific to the enchanting Mayacamas Mountains.
-It’s the wine region with an exceptionally colorful history, and characters.
+It’s a wine region with an exceptionally colorful history and characters.
 It’s all waiting to be discovered.

 Share this Graphic On Your Site